19 Years of Excellence 99% Hiring Rate

 Summary

 HTML5 is a revolution in the web design and UI development industry.
-Although it is in beta development yet it has got a vast popularity in the world.
-After the introduction of various advanced features in it some of the established languages have thrown out of the market such as Adobe ActionScript and Flash.
+Although it is in beta development it has got a vast popularity in the world.
+After the introduction of various advanced features in it some of the established languages have been thrown out of the market such as Adobe ActionScript and Flash.

 CSS3 provides a better company to HTML5 so don’t ignore the importance of it.
 Learn CSS3 transitions, animations, and pseudo selectors to get the maximum out of HTML5.